EDUCBA Logo

 Excel PMT Function

-PMT function in Excel is used to calculate the payments that need to be paid for any loan or investment amount at a fixed rate of interest with the same constant amount.
+PMT function in Excel calculates the payments that need to be paid for any loan or investment amount at a fixed interest rate with the same constant amount.
+The PMT function is named after its purpose: to calculate the payment amount.
 This is just EMI that we pay for our loan or invested amount when we opt for any policy or loan from a bank.
-The reason behind naming the function as PMT is because it calculates the payment amount.

 PMT Formula in Excel